sreenaths/twee-haxe/README.md

-#Twee 1.0
+#Twee for HaXe 1.0

 Twee is a cross platform, cross language tween animation library.
 This repo was created specifically for HaXe programming language.
-Follow my git account for notifications on updates, and releases in other languages.

 ##Install Twee
 Tween is not yet part if haxelib, and hence cannot be installed directly.
 Follow either of the following to add the same to your local references.